Lulzx/Lulzx/README.md

 I am *currently not looking for any work*, your requests won't be entertained at all.

-If you're interested in discussing the *evil plans to take over the world!*, feel free to contact me on Telegram.
+If you're interested in discussing my *evil plans to take over the world*, feel free to contact me on Telegram.